nwgreenl/nwgreenl.github.io/analytics.md

 ### The Future

 I would love to learn `R` at some point as I've seen the powerful things other's can do with it and seems super cool!
-I also wouldn't mind dwelving more into `Hive` or `Spark`.
+I also wouldn't mind dwelving more into `Hive` and/or `Spark`.